Last updated: 22nd November 2020

 June 16 Memorial Acre

 Next up we visited an open air memorial dedicated to the Soweto uprising.
-In 1976 15,000 students from schools across Soweto led a peaceful march protesting against apartheid education.
+On the 16th June 1976 15,000 students from schools across Soweto led a peaceful march protesting against apartheid education.
 The government ruled that schools should teach in Afrikaans for certain subjects, but the children wanted to be taught in English as they felt Afrikaans would limit their future and believed Afrikaans was the language of white supremacists.
 The student protestors were marching to a stadium and on the way were met by police where a violent confrontation happened.
 The police shot at the innocent schoolchildren and used tear gas, 176 students were killed, 23 on the first day and more than 1,000 injured.
 Our guide who was in his 40s and remembered the event as a child, said the real death toll is believed to be around 600+.

 June 16th is now called ‘Youth Day’ – a public holiday in South Africa dedicated to the students who sacrificed their lives in the name of equality.
 We have to admit we had never heard of this tragic day and the events that happened, but after visiting the memorial we won’t forget the schoolchildren.